How Long Does It Take, What Degree Do You Need, and More

 High School Diploma

-1 common question that we always get is what major or degree do I need to become A Pump Operator or what courses do I need to take.
+One of the most common questions that we always get is what major or degree do I need to become Pump Operators or what courses do I need to take.

-We did a survey to ask other Pump Operators what did they major in college or university and here are the most popular majors that came up.
+We also asked Pump Operators what did they major in college or university and here are the top 5 most popular majors that came up.

 The majority of Pump Operators typically enter the occupation with a High School Diploma.
 There isn’t any specific educational requirement for this career.